Wednesday, December 25, 2024

 By the way, according to her, some of the work fell on the shoulders of the school staff themselves.
 In particular, the director bought paint at her own expense, and the technicians painted the floor.
 After all, for some reason the project from the capital construction department did not provide for this, and the school does not have the right to submit a repair estimate, so they then completed it in accordance with the UKS themselves.

 “That is, what is included there is not included.
 Designers see why this is so.
 Perhaps the main thing for me was that it was built.
 Perhaps there was a lack of funds.
 I don't know how it happened.
-That is, it’s paint, it’s not as much money as I think,” says Elena.
+That is, it’s paint, it’s not as much money as for me,” says Elena.

 So is it a shortage of funds or a thirst for profit among officials?